thisiskushal31/blog/src/content/blog/markdown/es_deployment_guide_1_elastic_cloud_vs_self_managed.md

 This analysis provides the framework to make this decision with confidence, backed by real performance data and cost calculations from deployments I've actually managed (including the expensive mistakes).

+## TL;DR

+**What:** Strategic framework for choosing between Elastic Cloud and self-managed Elasticsearch **When to use:** Before any Elasticsearch deployment or when considering migration between approaches **Time to implement:** 30 minutes to read, 1-2 hours to complete the decision matrix **Key takeaway:** Elastic Cloud wins for speed and simplicity, self-managed wins for cost and control—choose based on your team's capabilities and scale
+**Skip if:** You're already committed to one approach and it's working well for your use case

 **Key Decision Factors:**
 - Total Cost of Ownership across different scales (spoiler: it's usually more expensive than you think)
 - Operational complexity and team requirements (do you have 24/7 on-call engineers?)